PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

 ## Add Audit Information
 ### System Rule
 - Any user can able to add audit information.
 (Admin or Non-admin)
+- Audit information can't be added for archived fund or archived asset manager.
 - Normal users can enter `Verbal Confirmation`, `Entry`.
 Only admin user can enter `Second Check` data.
 - When all information (Verbal Confirmation, Entry & Second Check) is entered, audit section will be locked for normal user.
 When locked, Normal user can't edit Audit information.
 - User can't enter audit information until wire instruction available.
 - System stores the creation or updation date stamp with each autit information.

 ### UX Rule
 - Shows pencil icon disabled when wire instruction is not available. on hover, shows tooltip message.
+- Pencil icon will not appear for archive fund or archived asset manager.
 - `Verbal Confirmation` & `Second Check`: It's alphabetical sorted dropdown of the active clarius user.
 - `Entry`: Its dropdown of the Active admin user.
 - When normal user opens the dialog, `Second Check` fields shown disabled.
 On hover, shows tooltip message.